kawacukennedy/termio/README.md

 ## Example Commands

 ### Voice
-- "Auralis, what time is it?"
+- Press F12, then say "what time is it?"
-- "Auralis, type 'Hello' in terminal"
+- Press F12, then say "type 'Hello' in terminal"
-- "Auralis, read this section"
+- Press F12, then say "read this section"
-- "Auralis, summarize output"
+- Press F12, then say "summarize output"
-- "Auralis, close this window"
+- Press F12, then say "close this window"
-- "Auralis, search screen for 'error'"
+- Press F12, then say "search screen for 'error'"
-- "Auralis, open browser and go to 'example.com'"
+- Press F12, then say "open browser and go to 'example.com'"
-- "Auralis, tell me a joke"
+- Press F12, then say "tell me a joke"
-- "Auralis, explain this output to me"
+- Press F12, then say "explain this output to me"

 ### Text
 - "Explain basic math"